cbirdferrer/collatrix/README.md

 --------- |
 Whale1

 ### 4. Output name
 The tool will ask you what name you want for the output csv.
 The collated final csv outputted by this tool will be named inputname_allIDs.csv.
 If you selected yes for list of specific individuals, a second list containing the subset will be outputed named inputname_IDS.csv.

 ### 5. Location of MorphoMetriX files
 A window will open asking you to select the folder where the MorphoMetriX csvs are saved.
 * If you have them in one folder, select that folder
 * If you have them in individual folders, select the folder containing all the individual folders

 ### 6. Location where output should be saved
 Select the folder where you want the output of this tool to be saved

-### 7. Select the safety csv (only if you said 'yes' to safety)
-Select the csv file containing the correct Altitude, Focal Length, and Pixel Dimension data per image